Inside the Trouble with Mesut Ozil: Is Arsenal's Star Brilliant, Hyped or Both?

 His father, Mustafa, worked in factories and a tea room, then a billiard hall, but Ozil was his great obsession.
 He convinced himself that his son would be the best player in Germany one day.
 During Ozil’s first games as a seven-year-old, his coach would shout commands in German on one sideline, while Mustafa shouted opposing commands in Turkish on the other sideline.

-“He was controlling,’’ Winkler says of Ozil’s father.
-“He wanted to be bigger than he is.’’
+“He was controlling,” Winkler says of Ozil’s father.
+“He wanted to be bigger than he is.”

 Confused, Ozil faded into the shadows.
 One of the only instances at Rot-Weiss Essen in which Ozil was ever heard saying more than a few words occurred the night before a match against crosstown rival Schwarz-Weiss Essen.
 He called the club’s manager, a former policeman, at home and pleaded: “We have to win.
 Tell me what I have to do.”